ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 ---

-> You have probably heard about the Blockchain, but how does it actually work on a technical bases?
+> You have probably heard about the Blockchain, but how does it actually work on a technical basis?

 # Topics
 Step by step we will dive a little deeper into how the blockchain works: